Tips to Protect Your Pet This Thanksgiving

 Quick Action Can Save Lives.

-If you believe your pet has eaten something it shouldn’t have or appears distressed, call your veterinarian immediately.
+If you believe that your animal is ill or may have ingested a toxic substance, contact your local veterinarian or the ASPCA Animal Poison Control Center at 1-888-426-4435.
 If your veterinarian is unavailable during the holiday, DoveLewis is open 24/7 every day of the year.
 Call us at 503-228-7281 for help if you see any signs of pet distress including sudden changes in behavior, depression, pain, vomiting, or diarrhea.
 We are ready to help.